Activities for teenagers in the school holidays

 Play Come Dine with Me: Everyone hosts a night, everyone gives a score, the winner gets… satisfaction of a job well done?

 Make a Time Capsule: There’s no doubt about it – now is an unprecedented time in their lives, and having something tangible to look back at in the future will be both fascinating and iconic.
-You’ll find some tips on how to make a time capsule worthy of the Coronavirus lockdown here.
+You’ll find some tips on how to make a time capsule worthy of a pandemic lockdown here.

 Do a jigsaw: Have a dig around in the loft – there’s bound to be at least one.
 I’m thinking of setting up a jigsaw swap group in my local area if I can figure out how to sanitise the second-hand ones.

-Things for teens to do in lockdown that will blow their minds
+Things for teens to do in the holidays that will blow their minds

 Clean windows with newspaper and vinegar: My friend Tanya told me that the first time she saw her grandmother clean the windows with newspaper and vinegar she was so blown away she had to try it herself.
 Here’s hoping it works with yours!
 And if you manage to find a trick that excites them about bringing cups down from their rooms let me know.